DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/20 Upload Files/10 Server-Side Implementation in ASP.NET/0 Ajax Upload.md

     <!--C#-->
     [HttpPost]
-    // "file" is the value of the FileUploader's "name" option public ActionResult AsyncUpload(HttpPostedFileBase file)
+    // "file" is the value of the FileUploader's "name" property public ActionResult AsyncUpload(HttpPostedFileBase file)
     {
         // Specifies the target location for the uploaded files